Steering: Articulated steering

 Articulated steering is a system by which a vehicle is split into front and rear halves which are connected by a vertical hinge.
 The front and rear halves are connected with one or more hydraulic cylinders that change the angle between the halves, including the front and rear axles and wheels, thus steering the vehicle.
 This system does not use steering arms, king pins, tie rods, etc. as does four-wheel steering.
 If the vertical hinge is placed equidistant between the two axles, it also eliminates the need for a central differential in four-wheel drive vehicles, as both front and rear axles will follow the same path, and thus rotate at the same speed.
 Articulated haulers have very good off-road performance.

 Vehicle-trailer-combinations such as semi-trailers, road trains, articulated buses, and internal transport trolley trains can be regarded as passively-articulated vehicles.

 Rear-wheel steering

 A few types of vehicle use only rear-wheel steering, notably fork lift trucks, camera dollies, early pay loaders, Buckminster Fuller's Dymaxion car, and the ThrustSSC.

+Rear wheel steering is particularly useful for tight maneuvring.

-In cars, rear-wheel steering tends to be unstable because, in turns, the steering geometry changes, hence decreasing the turn radius (oversteer), rather than increasing it (understeer).
-Rear-wheel steering is meant for slower vehicles that need high-maneuverability in tight spaces, e.g. fork lifts.
+However naive implementations of rear-wheel steering tend to oversteer which may lead to steering instability.
+Therefore rear-wheel steering usually only found in slower vehicles that need high-maneuverability in tight spaces, e.g. fork lifts.

-For heavy haulage or for increased manoeuvrability, some semi-trailers are fitted with rear-wheel steering, controlled electro-hydraulically.
+For heavy haulage or for increased maneuverability, some semi-trailers are fitted with rear-wheel steering, controlled electro-hydraulically.
 The wheels on all or some of the rear axles may be turned through different angles to enable tighter cornering, or through the same angle (crab steering) to move the rear of the trailer laterally.